linuxdeepin/deepin-manual/manual-assets/professional/deepin-music/en_US/index.md

     - In the option **Close Main Window**, you can:
         - Select **Minimize to system tray** to close the main window, and hide the Music to system tray.
         - Select **Exit** to close the main window, and exit Music.
-        - Select **Ask me always** to prompt system notification, and confirm whether to exit Music when the main window is closed.
 3. Click **Restore Defaults** to restore the default settings.

 #### Shortcuts